Frequently asked questions.

 Heather Ruce

-Are there other “spacious accompany-ers” you recommend?
+Are there other spiritual directors or“spacious accompany-ers” you recommend?

 I’m so glad you asked!
 Here is a starting place for your exploration:

-Through a process of deep listening and co-exploration, I paint original abstract art to help you navigate thresholds in your life: seasons of transition, change, and becoming.
+Chad Glazener | Contemplative Exploration | Portland, OR & Online | Through a process of deep listening and co-exploration, I paint original abstract art to help you navigate thresholds in your life: seasons of transition, change, and becoming.

-Katie Morales | In-Person and Online Spiritual Direction | Beaverton, OR
+Katie Morales | Spiritual Direction | Beaverton, OR & Online

-Carin Huebner | Creative Guide | Denver, CO
+Carin Huebner | Creative Coaching | Denver, CO & Online

-Amy Sytsma | Soul Care and Accompaniment | Grand Rapids, MI
+Amy Sytsma | Soul Care and Accompaniment | Grand Rapids, MI & Online

-Spiritual accompaniment for wonderers and wanderers of the margins.
+Court VonLindern | Spiritual Accompaniment | Online | For wonderers and wanderers of the margins.

-Heather Berndt | Spokane, WA & Online
+Heather Berndt | Spiritual Direction, Soul Care, and Expressive Arts | Spokane, WA & Online

-Kaysie Strickland | Spiritual Director | Listening House | Chatanooga, TN & Online
+Kaysie Strickland | Listening House | Spiritual Direction & Retreats | Chatanooga, TN & Online

-Dr. Shannon Michael Pater | Notice The Journey | Online
+Dr. Shannon Michael Pater | Notice The Journey | Trauma-Integrating Spiritual Direction, Supervisor, and Teacher | Online